stephengold/Maud/README.md

 direction ("pong") instead.

 Using the animation tools, you can also "pin" a loaded animation.
-Pinning an animation keeps all its root bones at the model origin for display (scene-view) purposes.
+Pinning an animation forces all its root bones to the model origin for display (scene-view) purposes.

 <a name="pose"/>